sullamij/sullamij.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate • University of Illinois-Urbana Champaign
+subtitle: PhD student • University of Illinois-Urbana Champaign

 profile:
   align: right